Ye-Dehuo/Quadrotor-Attitude-Control/README.md

 ![alt](/img/Control_System_Block_Diagram_Simulink.png)

-In the diagram, the $K*u$ module converts the input attitude control commands into output voltage signals for the propeller motors
+In the diagram, the $K*u​$ module converts the input attitude control commands into output voltage signals for the propeller motors

+In this design, assuming the $3$ channels are independent, the quadrotor can perform attitude changes along $3$ axes simultaneously

 ### Parameter Selection